tux-o-matic/puppet-remote-backup/README.markdown

 # Puppet Remote Backup #

 #### Manage hourly incremental backup of multiple folders
-- Define one or multiple directories to backup and a destination.
+- Define one or multiple directories to backup.
-- Module manages hourly job of incremental backup.
+- The module will automatically run hourly jobs for incremental backup (using rdiff).
-- Optionally use in combination with NFS to store your backups remotely in one definition.
+- Optionally use in combination with NFS to store your backups remotely all in one definition.

 -------